shwezhu/shwezhu.github.io/content/post/docker/001-docker-basics.md

 # --rm automatically removes the container when it exits,
 # -d: Run container in background
 $ docker run -d -p 80:80 --rm davidzhu/go-learning:v1.0
-# -it: allocates a pseudo-TTY and attaches it to the container
-# then you can use command line to intercat with the current running container
-$ docker run -it --rm davidzhu/go-learning:v1.0 sh
 # specify the container name
 $ docker run --name mysql-volume ...